okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-scim-app/main/index.md

 ## Test your integration

-The OIN Wizard journey includes the **Test your integration experience** page to help you configure and test your integration within the same org before submission.
+The OIN Wizard journey includes the **Test your integration** experience page to help you configure and test your integration within the same org before submission.
 This page functions in a top-down approach, where you need to do the following:

 1. Generate instances for testing.
 2. Test the required flows in the OIN Submission Tester with your generated test instances.
 3. Fix any test failures from the OIN Submission Tester, then regenerate the app instance (if necessary) and retest.
 4. Submit your integration after all required tests ran successfully in the OIN Submission Tester.

-> **Note:** You must have the Okta Browser Plugin installed with **Allow in Incognito** enabled before you begin the **Test your integration experience** journey.
+> **Note:** You must have the Okta Browser Plugin installed with **Allow in Incognito** enabled before you use the  **OIN Submission Tester**.
 See [OIN Wizard requirements](/docs/guides/submit-app-prereq/main/#oin-wizard-requirements).

 ### Generate instances for testing